wilfredinni/pysheetComments/unpublished/poetry_vscode_p1/projects-poetry-vscode-p1.md

 add [-D|--dev] [--git GIT] [--path PATH] [-E|--extras EXTRAS] [--optional] [--python PYTHON] [--platform PLATFORM] [--allow-prereleases] [--dry-run] [--] <name> (<name>)...
 ```

-This error is because *black* is in a pre release state, so Poetry cannot find any stable version for us.
-But i really want it 😡, so lets install it anyway
+This happens because *black* is in a pre release state, so Poetry cannot find any stable version for us.
+But I really want it so lets install it anyway:

 ```
 $ poetry add -D black --allow-prereleases